air33/readinglist/notes/The Art of Statistics.md

 1. Statistical methods should enable data to answer scientific questions: Ask 'why am I doing this?', rather than focusing on which particular technique to use

-1. Signals always come with noise: It is trying to seperate out the two that makes the subject interesting .
-Variability is inevitable, and probability models are useful as an abstration
+1. Signals always come with noise: It is trying to separate out the two that makes the subject interesting .
+Variability is inevitable, and probability models are useful as an abstraction

-1. Plan ahead, really ahead: This includes the idea of pre-specification in confirmatory experiments - avoiding researcher degress of freedom
+1. Plan ahead, really ahead: This includes the idea of pre-specification in confirmatory experiments - avoiding researcher degrees of freedom

 1. Worry about data quality: Everything rests on the data.